KelvinAmwata/AWS-Data-Ingestion/README.md

 - AWS S3
 - PowerBI (https://powerbi.microsoft.com/en-us/downloads/)
 ### Project Steps:
-- The first step is to create an AWS account if you do not have one.
+- The first step is to create an AWS account if you do not have one, please follow the steps highlighted you: [https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html]